 5) Adequate training at all levels of the business.

 As mentioned above, many employees desire feedback, and an overwhelming number expressed a desire for a mentor to take them under their wing and train them.
 Traditionally, senior level employees have been privy to quality training, but entry level employees who have less responsibility have not received the same level of training.
-By building your employees up through training from the ground up, you have the opportunity to ingratiate them to your company, retain them longer, and sculpt their skills to the needs of the business, making the whole organization function more efficiently.
+By building your employees up through training, you have the opportunity to retain them longer and sculpt their skills to the needs of the business, making the whole organization function more efficiently.

-As a business owner or executive, I’m sure you understand the value of keeping employees focused on your business’s goals.
-The best way to ensure your employees remain aligned with your business’ objectives and are fully engaged with the projects to get them there is to hire the right staff from the ground up and provide an environment where your employees can thrive through challenges, feedback, and training.
-To get the inside scoop on how your employees really feel about their careers in your organization and where you can improve their engagement, contact us about our data-driven employee engagement surveys.
+The best way to ensure your employees remain aligned with your business’ objectives and are engaged with their projects is to hire the right staff from the ground up and provide an environment where they can thrive through challenges, feedback, and training.

 Image Courtesy of Twentieth Century Fox Film Corporation.